Volinga Suite - User Manual

 ⚠️

-NVOL files created using .ply files can be used for comercial purpose only if the user have been granted with commercial license from INRIA and Max Planck institute and has and Indie or Enterprise Subscription plan.
+NVOL files created using .ply files can be used for commercial purpose only if the user have been granted with commercial license from INRIA and Max Planck institute and has an Indie or Enterprise Subscription plan.

 4. Volinga Creator

-To train NeRFs using Volinga Creator you can just drag and drop the training images (.jpg, .jpeg, .png, .tif, .tiff) or a training video (.mp4, .mov).
+To train NeRFs using Volinga Creator you can drag and drop training images (.jpg, .jpeg, .png, .tif, .tiff) or a training video (.mp4, .mov) onto the + icon.

 ⚠️